-Study finds more than 50 per cent of the investments in residential properties are coming from overseas, and increase in stamp duty can impact the sale of such properties.
-Also, it will have adverse impact on the buy-to-let sector.
-This year the devaluation of currency led to rise in the number of international buyers who were buying to diversify, taking advantage of the low entry costs, and expected spike in returns in the subsequent years.
+Study finds more than 50 percent of the investments in residential properties are coming from overseas, and an increase in stamp duty can impact the sale of such properties.
+Also, it will have an adverse impact on the buy-to-let sector.
+This year the devaluation of currency led to rise in the number of international buyers who were buying to diversify, taking advantage of the low entry costs and expected the spike in returns in the subsequent years.

 The market provides enormous opportunities to both local and international buyers due to growth in rental demand and student accommodation.
 Overseas buyers are investing in the capital city or tourist locations e.g. seaside, or buy-to-let.

-Study finds 70 per cent investments made in the capital city are for rents.
+Study finds 70 percent investments made in the capital city are for rents.
 Industrial rental properties continue to perform better than other commercial properties.
-It is expected the industrial rent will grow at the rate of 3.7 per cent in 2018 and may slow to 3 per cent in the next year.
+It is expected the industrial rent will grow at a rate of 3.7 percent in 2018 and may slow to 3 percent in the next year.

 Developers are not committing to new projects

-Due to confusion over Brexit many developers are not committing to new property developments and the future of multiyear project remains unclear.
-Most developers are facing the dilemma whether to build or not, due to unpredictability over Brexit.
+Due to confusion over Brexit, many developers are not committing to new property developments and the future of the multiyear project remains unclear.
+Most developers are facing the dilemma of whether to build or not, due to unpredictability over Brexit.
 Developers are trying to secure tenants before starting up new developments and this can lead to undersupply, as the demand will grow gradually.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).